MeteoSwiss/dvas/CONTRIBUTING.md

        cd docs
        sh build_docs.sh

-9. Run the automated tests to check that all runs fine.
+9. Run pytest to check that all is fine with your changes.
 From the core dvas folder, type:

        pytest

-   :warning: needless to say, your code tweaks will *evidently* come with dedicated tests.
+   :warning: Needless to say, your code tweaks will *evidently* come with dedicated tests.
 Right ?

 10. Once ready with all your modifications, we'll ask that you do a rebase of your branch to incorporate any modification that may have occurred on the original `develop` branch in the meantime: